michaelkpfeifer/roon-api-browser/README.md

 Extensions** panel.

-If the backend cannot automatically determine the URL of the Roon Core, add it manually in a `.env` file.
-A typical `.env` file looks
+If the backend cannot automatically determine the URL of the Roon Core, add it manually in the `.env` file of the `backend` directory.
-like:
+A typical `.env` file looks like:

 ```env
 CORE_URL=http://192.168.2.103:9330
 ```

+Make sure you include the port number in the URL.